 7. Communication between you two has broken down

 Good communication is vital to any healthy relationship.
 If you are unable to communicate with each other, your relationship cannot survive.
 When you are not able to communicate, have meaningful conversations, or develop a deep intimacy, misunderstandings become common.
-An irresolvable communication gap is an alarming sign that you might need to walk away from your relationship.
+An irresolvable communication gap is an alarming sign that you might need to conclude and walk away from your relationship.

 8. They are selfish